Ledger-Donjon/zorya/README.md

 # Zorya
 Zorya implements a concolic execution methodology to find vulnerabilities in application binaries.
-It is using Ghidra's Pcode to be able to handle most of languages, including Go lang.
+It uses Ghidra's Pcode to handle most of languages, including Go lang.

 ### Structure of the repository
 ```